Noise Impact Assessments

 The majority of developments will require noise impact assessments to support the planning application or discharge existing planning conditions.

 For residential, healthcare and educational developments this typically requires carrying out assessments of existing transportation, commercial and industrial noise sources upon the proposed development.

-For transportation, commercial and industrial developments this typically requires the noise impact assessments of proposed noise sources upon existing noise sensitive receptors.
+For transportation, commercial and industrial developments this typically requires the assessments of proposed noise sources upon existing noise sensitive receptors.

 What Do Noise Impact Assessments Involve?